 Pay per click advertising is offered by Google, Bing and other search engines to create online ads that generate traffic to websites.
 Yet the only time I hear lawyers talking about PPC is because it is not working, and I agree — it’s a great way to throw away a lot of money.
 In my opinion for PPC to be successful, a lawyer needs to spend $10,000 per week.
 But it’s like amphetamines — it only works when it’s working and then it wears off.
 A common mistake is for lawyers to spend money on PPC and drive a torrent traffic to a website that doesn’t contain useful information and has no calls to action — it’s just the lawyers talking about themselves.
 Investing in blogging is so much smarter.

-Search engine optimization is typically done once on your site by your webmaster.
+Search engine optimization is typically done by an seo optimization company or someone who works in digital marketing.
 Having a sufficient and effective SEO can help to improve your ranking in the internet search engines, increasing the chances of clients using your business over your competitors.
-You, as a business owner could work on your search engine optimization yourself, or you could enlist the help of someone similar to this Manchester SEO company to work on this area of your business instead.
+You, as a business owner might be wanting to look into the various SEO Advice offered for your employees, so they could work on your search engine optimization in-house, or you could enlist the help of someone similar to this Manchester SEO company to work on this area of your business instead.
 However you decide to do it, it could help you to run a successful business.
 After that, it is built-in.
 You don’t need to pay a continuing fee for SEO.
 Off-site SEO, which is typically done by building links to your website, can generate a negative reaction from Google.
 I recommend that lawyers steer clear of companies that say they will do link-building and submit your site to directories.
 There are a lot of snake oil salesmen out there and they often create inbound links from link farms and bogus sites.
 Law sites that neglect Google Search API should not expect swathes of online traffic.

 A better option is Facebook advertising.
 Lawyers can use it to send a message to only their targeted clients and no one else.
 Facebook ads are not displayed to the entire universe.
 Attorneys can send a distinct message solely to the people they want to see it.
 Facebook will provide metrics every day – and lawyers can see which ads are working and which ones don’t.